yogeshkk/K8sPurger/README.md

  - Services -> If services do not any endpoint
  - ServiceAccount -> If no running pod use that service account
  - Ingress -> If ingress pointing to any services which either do not exist or do not have any endpoint
- - RoleBinding -> If RoleBindding to any Services account which does not exist or that Services account is not used by any running pod.
+ - RoleBinding -> If RoleBinding to any Services account which does not exist or that Services account is not used by any running pod.
  - Deployment -> If deployment have zero replica.
  - StateFullset -> If StateFullset have zero replica.